Source: Imperial War Museum

-During World War One, 23,000 women were recruited to work full-time on the land in the Women’s Land Army, to help replace men who had left to fight in the war.
+During World War One, 23,000 women were recruited to work full-time on the land in the Women’s Land Army.
+They helped to replace male farmers and farmworkers who had gone to fight in the war.

 There were three sections to the Women’s Land Army:-